-'''

-(X,Y) \in subtype\text{-}of \text{ if } \forall x \in X . \exists y \in Y . x <: y

-'''

-with <: defined as the reflexive, transitive closure of the extends relation over classes in the data structure.
+$$(X, Y) \in subtype$$ -of if $\forall x \in X . \exists y \in Y . x <: y$ with <: defined as the reflexive, transitive closure of the extends relation over classes in the data structure.
 If the constraints are satisfied by the traversal return types then we can be sure that the traversal will not produce an error, meaning that selection of an applicable method will never fail.

-Similar constraint based type-checking systems have been used to type-check pure object oriented programs [25], though here we solve a slightly simpler problem.
+Similar constraint based type-checking systems have been used to type-check pure object oriented programs [26], though here we solve a slightly simpler problem.
 Following these ideas we have implemented a type-checker that computes the return type of a given traversal.
 It has been used successfully to verify the examples in this paper, and our class generator, which is implemented using DemeterF traversals.
-The commands used to type check all the examples are available with the rest of the code [6].
+The commands used to type check the examples in this paper are available with the rest of the code [7].